Henry John Williams: Personal life and death

+On 31 August 1871, Williams married Cecelia Frances D'Arblay Croft at Wavendon, Buckinghamshire.
+In July 1892, the Court of Session heard an undefended divorce action brought by Williams against his wife, who was reported as living in Canada.
+The report stated that the couple had no children, had lived together for ten years, and had separated in 1881, with a brief reunion in 1887.
+The court granted decree.

-In 1871 Williams married Cecelia Frances D'Arblay Croft in Newport Pagnell.
-He died on 1 April 1919 in Aspley Guise.
+Williams died on 1 April 1919 in Aspley Guise, aged 78.
 His obituary, written by his brother Howard, appeared in the May 1919 issue of The Vegetarian Messenger and Health Review.
-(Note: Howard's obituary gives Williams's year of birth as 1838 and his age at death as 81, but his birth record indicates 1841 as the correct year of birth and his death record gives his age at death as 78.)
+(Note: Howard's obituary gives Williams's year of birth as 1838 and his age at death as 81.
+However, his birth record gives 1841 as the year of birth and his death record gives his age at death as 78.)